 Onyx is a marble-like translucent, calciferous stone.
 It is one of the most fragile stone kind.
-This tile is made with mesh, resin, or fiberglass backrest.
+This tile is made with mesh, resin, or fibreglass backrest.

-Onyx is a common option for indoor, light-traffic floors, or countertops, and the color of each onyx tile varies, making its use unique.
+Onyx is a common option for indoor, light-traffic floors, or countertops, and the colour of each onyx tile varies, making its use unique.
 A dry design is carried out to guarantee a pleasant layout before installing it.
-It is important to mix the colors so that there is a good presentation of color variation.
+It is important to mix the colours so that there is a good presentation of colour variation.

 Quartzite is a durable, non-slip, and appealing stone which is one of the home’s most common tile options.
 It can be a high-quality solution to paving in pool surroundings, driveways and trails, and perfect for a smooth finish, quartzite tiles create a great addition to the kitchen.
 Crystallize and seal quartzite with a darker shade to obtain a dark marble-like finish.

 One of the most common options for ornamental tiles or to create a function is mosaic tiles.
 It consists of tiny and often square tiles.
 Arrange the mosaic tiles together to produce a greater effect and a strong visual impact.
 Mosaic tiles a made of various metals, the most widely used being stone, glass, and ceramic.